 Returns the suggested name for a variable based on its variable type and initializer expression, according to your code style settings that refer to the variable naming rules.

 The Boolean parameter determines whether constants are allowed or not in the current context.
 If no parameter is specified, constants are allowed.
-When the templates expands, a drop-down list is shown with
+When the templates expands, a list is shown with

 Suggests the name for import statements of the type

 Converts a camelCase string into lower case and inserts n-dashes as separators.
 For example,

 Makes a replacement in a string according to a specified pattern.

 Converts a string into snake_case.
 For example,